8 Jan, 2018

 Sales Manager Scott shares his six top tips for implementing fence mesh on site.

 I can’t stress enough the importance of undertaking a qualified measure-up.
 You may know the measurements of the fence face but your signage supplier will account room for the install method.
 At Discus, your account manager will conduct an onsite measure-up to ensure that the best approach to printing and installation is used to suit the fence and your site/project requirements.

 2. Engage your signage supplier at the start

 Including your signage supplier at the infancy stage means they will recommend the best method for printing the fence mesh – whether in long lengths or individual fence panels -which will impact your artwork design.
 If your designer is given the panel sizes, they can design the artwork to suit.

 Printing and installing individual panels for temporary fencing is best practice approach.
 It allows for a tight install, looks great and is more easily replaced if a section becomes vandalised or damaged.
 You also have good wind resistance with this approach, allowing airflow between the panels.

-4. Don’t print too longer lengths
+4. Don’t print lengths too long

-If its best suited that your fence mesh is printed in longer sections, commonly done for permanent fencing, I generally don’t recommend going any longer than 10-11 metres.
+If it’s best suited that your fence mesh is printed in longer sections, commonly done for permanent fencing, I generally don’t recommend going any longer than 10-11 metres.
 This provides some flexibility for replacing sections, whether due to vandalism, damage or change in sales message.
 Remember the longer the section to be replaced, the longer the turn-around time and higher the print and install cost.

 5. Use wire for long-term fence mesh